koodoo11/metgene/README.md

 # metgene

 The code for "Genic C-methylation in soybean is associated with gene paralogs relocated to transposable element-rich pericentromeres" will be posted soon.

+Please use or modify at your own risk.